sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 === "LED Output"
-	The `RTK` [PTH](https://en.wikipedia.org/wiki/Through-hole_technology "Plated Through Holes") pin operates as both the `RTK_LED` status indicator for the RTK positioning and `ANT_ON` power control for the external LNA or active antenna power.
+	The `RTK` pin operates as both the `RTK_LED` status indicator for the RTK positioning and `ANT_ON` power control for the external LNA or active antenna power.

 	<figure markdown>